 What is NextProf?

-The 2016 NextProf Fall Engineering Workshop is designed to give highly qualified participants the opportunity to explore and prepare for a faculty position in engineering.
+The 2017 NextProf Fall Engineering Workshop is designed to give highly qualified participants the opportunity to explore and prepare for a faculty position in engineering.
 The Workshop will focus on increasing diversity in the academy.
-We seek applications from traditionally under-represented groups in engineering at U.S. institutions who are senior-level Ph.D. candidates, postdoctoral researchers, and early career scientists and researchers interested in an academic career in engineering .
+We seek applications from women and traditionally under-represented groups in engineering at U.S. institutions who are senior-level Ph.D. candidates, postdoctoral researchers, and early career scientists and researchers interested in an academic career in engineering .
 This three-day workshop provides participants a glimpse of what it’s like in the day-in-the-life of a professor in academia, as well as best practices for preparing a faculty application package, acclimating to the junior faculty position, and successfully starting a research lab.

 When and Where will the NextProf Workshop take place?